sofianekab/Varese/deliverables/guidelines.md

 (for CLOSER use case, mention automated methods for finding relations: NLP...)

+## What do we need (more that DDI-L)?

+- baseOn categories

 ## Conclusions

-DDI provides different tools, there is no perfect answer, it depents on multiple factor (effort in metadata modelling, needs of users, etc.)
+- DDI provides different tools, additional ones are needed
+- There is no perfect answer, it depents on multiple factor (effort in metadata modelling, needs of users, etc.)